Rick7117/NeRF-pytorch/README.md

 ### Pre-trained Models

+You can download our data [here](https://drive.google.com/file/d/1VVxPjeyNwFnri1gNtayobPErzAL5exy7/view?usp=sharing), unzip it and place it in `./data/nerf_lfff_data` directory.
-You can download the pre-trained models [here](https://drive.google.com/drive/folders/1jIr8dkvefrQmv737fFm2isiT6tqpbTbv).
-Place the downloaded directory in `./logs` in order to test it later.
+You can download our pre-trained models [here](https://drive.google.com/file/d/1ZNPDw_9ZZJfhMC-CZ-xF2voicjOV9Aa7/view?usp=sharing).
+Unzip and place the downloaded directory in `./logs` in order to test it later.
 See the following directory structure for an example:

 ```
 ├── logs